NU-CBITS/social_networking/README.md

     mount SocialNetworking::Engine, at: "social_networking"

-Include the JavaScript in your manifest
+Include the JavaScript in your 'engine' manifest

     //= require social_networking